joewalp/Jugglebot/environments/README.md

 #### Task 2.
 Run SavvyCAN in WSL

 You'll find the `install-savvycan` utility in `~/bin`.
-That script demonstrates how to use a dedicated conda environment to build and to run an app that has different dependencies from your primary Jugglebot project.
+That script demonstrates how to use a dedicated Conda environment to build and to run an app that has different dependencies from your primary Jugglebot project.
 Running it will produce ~/bin/SavvyCAN, which will launch the app.